RouxtAccess/laravel-openapi-test-/readme.md

 # Laravel OpenApi Test

 > Underlying logic uses [PHP Swagger Test](https://github.com/byjg/php-swagger-test) from [byjg](https://github.com/byjg)

-> This was based upon [Laravel Swagger Test](https://github.com/pion/laravel-swagger-test) from [pion](https://github.com/pion)
+> This was based upon [Laravel Swagger Test](https://github.com/pionl/laravel-swagger-test) from [pionl](https://github.com/pionl)

 Test your routes using Laravel's underlying request testing against your API schema.

 ## Support

-> How to make tests and which OpenAPI is supported check the [PHP Swagger Test](https://github.com/byjg/php-swagger-test).
+> For how the assertions work against your documentation, please check the [PHP Swagger Test](https://github.com/byjg/php-swagger-test).

- Currently this supports json api's only, but it should be very easy to override any required functionality
+ Currently, this only supports json api's, it should be very easy to override any required functionality

  ## Install